soto-project/soto/README.md

 The underlying aws-sdk-swift httpclient returns a [swift-nio EventLoopFuture object](https://apple.github.io/swift-nio/docs/current/NIO/Classes/EventLoopFuture.html).
 An EventLoopFuture _is not_ the response, but rather a container object that will be populated with the response sometime later.
 In this manner calls to AWS do not block the main thread.

 The recommended manner to interact with futures is chaining.
-The following function returns an EventLoopFuture that creates an S3 bucket, puts a file in the bucket, then reads the file back from the bucket and finally prints the contents of the file.
+The following function returns an EventLoopFuture that creates an S3 bucket, puts a file in the bucket, reads the file back from the bucket and finally prints the contents of the file.
 Each of these operations are chained together.
 The output of one being the input of the next.

 ```swift
 import S3 //ensure this module is specified as a dependency in your package.swift